qasimwarraich/VAMR_Summary/VAMR.md

 11. How is the keypoint detection done in SIFT and how does this differ from Harris?
     - Harris uses the SSD metric which is thresholded where as SIFT uses a DoG approach and looks for local extrema in both scale and space.
-It compares each pixel to 26 neighbourghing pixels one scale level above and below (kernel size 3x3)
+It compares each pixel to 26 neighbouring pixels one scale level above and below (kernel size 3x3)

 12. How does SIFT achieve orientation invariance?
     - Multiply the patch with a Gaussian filter and compute the dominant